jeremyNg/shell-novice/_episodes/03-filedir.md

 {: .callout}

 Underneath `/Users`,
-we find one directory for each user with an account on my machine, her colleagues the Mummy and Wolfman.
+we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.

 ![Home Directories](../fig/home-directories.svg)